skygrey3/yt-playlist-player/README.md

 - [License](#license)

 ## Overview
-This is a lightweight YouTube player that allows users to interact with any playlist.
+This is a lightweight React app that acts as a YouTube player; allows users to interact with any playlist.
 It requires no login and provides basic playback controls (play, pause, skip, previous, shuffle).
 It is built with React, Redux and Material-UI.

 ## Installation
 Here are the steps to install and run the player locally: